thesfinox/mars-reconnaissance-orbiter/docs/source/installation.rst

 Installation Guide
 ==================

-This guide will walk you through the installation process for the HSI Mars package.
+This guide explains the installation process for the HSI Mars package.

 Prerequisites
 -------------